michaellouisdyer/spotXhackathon/README.md

 - Whitney Meer ([LinkedIn](https://www.linkedin.com/in/whitneypmeer/))<br>

 ## Data
-We used two Denver Open Data data sources, [Zoning for Farmer's Markets](https://www.denvergov.org/opendata/dataset/city-and-county-of-denver-zoning-for-farmers-markets) and [Addresses](https://www.denvergov.org/opendata/dataset/city-and-county-of-denver-addresses).
+We used two Denver Open Data data sources, [Zoning for Farmers' Markets](https://www.denvergov.org/opendata/dataset/city-and-county-of-denver-zoning-for-farmers-markets) and [Addresses](https://www.denvergov.org/opendata/dataset/city-and-county-of-denver-addresses).

 ## Steps
 - Aggregate address level data by latitude and longitude as a proxy for population density.
 Sort latitude and longitude by population density.

-- Use the zoning data to determine if the latitude and longitude is zoned for Farmer's Market use.
+- Use the zoning data to determine if the latitude and longitude is zoned for Farmers' Market use.

-- Make a heat map of the addresses that are and are not zoned for farmer's market use.
+- Make a heat map of the addresses that are and are not zoned for farmers' market use.

 ## Future Work